|

 Bright Eyes Sanctuary is a 501c3, nonprofit, tax-exempt, charitable animal sanctuary.
 We provide sanctuary for unadoptable animals, animals who were never adopted, harder-to-adopt, and special needs animals.

 The only animal we rehome are the companion rabbits in our care who are from local animal shelters and whom we are still trying to place in acceptable homes.
-We provide hospice care for many older, ill and infirm rabbits and other animals including cats, dogs, birds, and a few guinea pigs.
+We provide hospice care for older, ill and infirm rabbits, a few guinea pigs, as well as several dogs, cats, and previously abandoned and abused parrots.

+All of our rabbits have come from county or municipal animal shelters where they faced either euthanasia or release into rescue.
 We do not take in animal surrenders from the public.
+We are a no-kill shelter.
 If you have an animal you can no longer keep, you may ask us for advice to eliminate the problem causing you to want to give up your animal, but we are not able to take in your animal for you.
 That's what the county and municipal animal shelters are for and they are funded by state, county, and/or municipal funds.
 We are not.
 We are funded solely through donations from the public.

-We provide sanctuary for special needs rabbits, dogs, birds, and cats and a few guinea pigs.
+We provide sanctuary for special needs rabbits, and a few guinea pigs.
 These animals require hours of caring attention every day and thousands of dollars in veterinary bills every year.
 We need your support to continue this work.

 In the future, we will be expanding this section to include more information about the sanctuary animals in our care.
 In the meanwhile, we highly recommend this book (featuring one of our former sanctuary rabbits, Rebecca) When Your Rabbit Needs Special Care by Lucile Moore and Kathy Smith.